substantic/rain/docs/guide/args.rst

   used.

 **--cpus=N**
-  Set a number of cpus available to the worker.
+  Set a number of cpus available to the worker (default: 'detect')

-  * If not specified then the all cores in the machine is used.
+  * If 'detect' is used then the all cores in the machine is used.
   * If a positive number is used then value is used as the number of available cpus.
-  * If a negative number -X is used then X subtracted from all available cores, and resulting number is used as the number of available cpus.
+  * If a negative number -X is used then the number of cores is detected and X is subtracted from this number, the resulting number is used as the number of available cpus.

 **--listen=(PORT|ADDRESS|ADDRESS:PORT)**
   Set listening address of worker for worker-to-worker connections.
 When port is